pudly/schmopera-hugo/content/articles/dmmo-falling-and-the-rising.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1690231434/DMMO_Rising-Matt_Boehler_as_Colonel.jpg){{% /md %}}

-<figcaption> in Des Moines Metro Opera's production of The Falling and the Rising, 2023.
+<figcaption>Matt Boehler as Colonel in Des Moines Metro Opera's production of The Falling and the Rising, 2023.
 Photo: Duane Tinkey.</figcaption>
 </figure>

 Tess Altiveros originated the role of the Soldier, and her deep connection to this character was evident as soon as she stepped onstage.
 Altiveros' soaring soprano voice was warm and pliant, excelling in Redler's evocative score.
 Her understanding of the Soldier's complex and nuanced transformation was undeniable, and she conveyed the character's many conflicting emotions with a convincing sincerity that gripped the heart.
 Altiveros shone bright in her solo moments, but she also complimented her fellow singers, matching their energy and providing cohesive vocals for every scene.
 You could feel Altiveros' passion for this opera and her dedication to sharing these true stories with the audience.
 I hope she will continue to share that passion in many more productions to come.